Je-eva/sql-data-warehouse/docs/readme.md

 # Note
 The code I have used is slightly different such as using LTRIM and RTRIM as TRIM doesnt exist in my mssql.
-The newer ones can check out Data with Baara repo for the code related to it [link]!(github.com/DataWithBaraa?tab=repositories)
+The newer ones can check out Data with Baara repo for the code related to it [Repo Link](https://github.com/DataWithBaraa?tab=repositories)
 # 🏗️ Data Warehouse Project

 Thanks to **Data with Baara** for the wonderful course, which helped me understand the foundational and advanced concepts of Data Warehousing in SQL.